xconnected/llama2/README.md

 ### Download the LLM
 Place the the llm into the cloned folder under ./data if you decide to use a different folder, you need to update the ```.env``` file.
+**The model must be in the .gguf format.
+The older .ggml format won't work**

 ### Customize the .env file